dhis2/training-docs/content/android/tg_exploreandroidapp.md

 STOP

-## DEMO PART 5 - DEMONSTRATE NEW FEATURES 2.8
+## PART 5

+New Features in latest version

 ### Error Navigation